Low energy limit for the resolvent of some fibered boundary operators: Low energy limit of the resolvent of Dirac fibered boundary operators

 In terms of \eqref{dt.3} and \eqref{dt.8e}, suppose also that $\gamma$ anti-commutes with $D_v$, $\eth_h$, $c$ and $\eth_Y$.

 In this section, we will consider the first order $k,\phi$-operator

 By \eqref{le.1}, notice that

-In particular, for $k>0$, $\eth_{k,\phi}^2$ and $\eth_{k,\phi}$ are invertible as $\phi$-operators in the small calculus.
+In particular, for $k>0$, $\eth_{k,\phi}^2$ has positive spectrum and is invertible.
+Essentially for the same reason, its normal operator is invertible, which means by \cite{Mazzeo-MelrosePhi} that $\eth_{k,\phi}^2$ is invertible in the small $\phi$-calculus for $k>0$.
+Since $\eth_{k,\phi}^{-1}= \eth_{k,\phi} (\eth_{k,\phi}^2)^{-1}$, we see that $\eth_{k,\phi}$ is invertible as well in the small $\phi$-calculus for $k>0$.
 On the other hand, when $k=0$, $\eth_{\phi}$ is typically not invertible in $\Psi^*_{\phi}(M;E)$, but as shown in \S~\ref{fdt.0}, it is at least Fredholm when acting on suitable Sobolev spaces with an inverse modulo compact operators in the large $\phi$-calculus.
 This and the invertibility for $k>0$ can be combined to invert $\eth_{k,\phi}$ as a $k,\phi$-operator as we will now explain.
 In order to do this, we need to make the following hypothesis.

 \begin{assumption} There exists $\epsilon>0$ such that the interval $(-1-\epsilon,\epsilon)$ contains no critical weight of the indicial family $I(D_b,\lambda)$ of Definition~\ref{dt.6}.
 There is also $\epsilon\le \epsilon_1$ such that each element $\psi$ of the kernel of $D_{\phi}$ in $L^2_b(M;E)$ is such that $x^{-\epsilon_1}\psi$ is bounded. \end{assumption}